Asbolus/Doodle-Jump-cpp-SFML/README.md

 3. Bulid and run project

 To be fix:
-No UI
+1. No UI
-  -Game start immediately when you run this project, no time for player to prepare -If you want to restart after game over you should rerun the project
+(1)Game start immediately when you run this project, no time for player to prepare (2)If you want to restart after game over you should rerun the project

 The platform generate unnaturally
   -Platforms may overlapping